jcmunav63/hello-rails-back-end-2/README.md

 **Did you create this project from scratch?**

   - It is a simple Ruby on Rails project on the backend with connection to React.js on the frontend.
-It uses only one repo, by means of the Webpack JS bundler and the jsbundling-rails gem.
+It uses two separate repos, this one for the back-end (Ruby on Rails), and another repor for the front-end (React & Redux).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>